Skip to content

 }

-NGINX server restart is needed to apply changes
+Then restart the NGINX server to apply changes:

 sudo /etc/init.d/nginx restart`

-It's also important to remember to allow inbound traffic on port 443 especially for Microsoft Azure or Amazon EC2
+Remember to allow inbound traffic on port 443, especially for Microsoft Azure or Amazon EC2.

-More detail about using instructions on enabling HTTPS can be found in this tutorial
+More info about configuring a server for HTTPS can be found in this tutorial.

-The AWS EC2 instances of SlashDB can be setup with AWS Application Load Balancer to create a single endpoint for the service and AWS Certificate Manager to easily manage SSL/TLS certificates.
+The AWS EC2 instances of SlashDB can be set up with an AWS Application Load Balancer to create a single endpoint for the service.
+AWS Certificate Manager can be used to easily manage SSL/TLS certificates.

-For more information please follow documentation of AWS Application Load Balancer and AWS Certificate Manager.
+For more information, read the AWS Application Load Balancer and AWS Certificate Manager documentation.

 Cross-Origin Resource Sharing (CORS)

-CORS mechanism allows to control which origin (domains) are accepted by SlashDB server and what HTTP methods and headers are exposed to those domains.
+CORS is a mechanism that controls which origins (domains) are accepted by a SlashDB server and what HTTP methods and headers are exposed to those domains.

 [filter:cors]